MrinankKumar/ml-data-drift-reliability/README.md

 Conclusion
 The study proves that evaluating models only on random splits is inadequate.
 Robustness testing under realistic covariate shifts is essential to ensure model reliability.
 This experiment serves as a practical example of how data drift impacts model performance and highlights the importance of drift detection tools like Deepchecks in modern ML workflows.

+# ML Data Drift Reliability

+This repo is basically my research journal as I dig into a question that doesn’t get enough attention: what really happens to a machine learning model once it goes into the real world and the data starts to change?

+Most undergrad ML projects end with a nice test accuracy.
+That’s it — done.
+But real life isn’t frozen in time.
+Here, I’m looking at what happens when the data drifts, whether standard stats can spot trouble before things break, and what we can actually do to fix it.

+## Why This Problem Matters

+A model can look great in testing and then quietly fall apart in production as the world changes around it.
+This isn’t just theory — it hits stuff like fraud detection, medical diagnostics, energy forecasting, really any system where yesterday’s data isn’t the same as today’s.
+Figuring out how to detect, measure, and respond to drift is still an open and super practical challenge.

+## What’s in the Repo

+### elec2-drift-study
+**Model Reliability Under Real Temporal Drift — ELEC2 Electricity Dataset**

+This is the main experiment.
+Instead of faking drift by tweaking data, I’m using a real electricity pricing dataset that actually shifts over time.
+I trained a model on past data and tested it across five different time periods, watching how the accuracy drops and whether a KS-based drift detector can actually warn us before things go south.

+The big takeaway: the KS statistic tracks accuracy loss pretty well (r = 0.807), but it can’t tell if the drift is permanent or just a temporary blip.
+That’s a real problem for systems with cycles — you get false alarms.

+### paper-reproduction
+Tried to reproduce some published drift detection research.
+Lots of notes on what worked, what didn’t, and where the original results were tough to match.

+## Core Questions

+- How fast and how bad does accuracy drop as drift increases in real data?
+- Does the KS statistic actually warn you about accuracy loss, or does it cry wolf?
+- When does drift detection fail even when the stats look strong?
+- Can retraining fix things, and what does it cost?

+## Where Things Stand

+This is still an active undergrad project, not a polished showcase.
+I’m sharing results as they come — even when the detector acts weird or fails completely.
+The point here is to understand what’s going on, not to show off a model that magically works every time.

+## Tech Stack

+Python, scikit-learn, scipy, pandas, matplotlib.
+Every notebook runs on its own.

+## Author

+Mrinank — BS Data Science, IIT Madras (2nd Year)

+Digging into ML reliability and data drift on my own alongside classes.
+Always open to feedback or collaboration.